EricGoldsteinNz/ESP-RFID-Tool/README.md

 2. Install the Arduino IDE from https://www.arduino.cc/en/Main/Software

-3. Install the Arduino Code 2.4.2 (Better Instructions to come)

-4. Install the esp8266 board libraries (Better Instructions to come)
+3. Install the ESP8266 board libraries (See the [detailed steps file.](https://github.com/EricGoldsteinNz/ESP-RFID-Tool/blob/master/Detailed_Steps.md))

-5. Install the arduinoJSON (Tested up to 6.12.0) and ESP8266FTP libraries (Better Instructions to come)
+4. Install the arduinoJSON (Tested up to 6.12.0) and ESP8266FTP libraries (Better Instructions to come)

-6. Install the ESP8266FS tool for arduino (Better Instructions to come)
+5. Install the ESP8266FS tool for arduino (Better Instructions to come)

+6. Open the code in the Arduino IDE.

+7. Set up the configuration in the **Tools** menu.

+8. Plug in the NodeMCU using a USB to microUSB cable.
+In the Arduino IDE open the **Tools** menu, select **Port**, then whichever **COM x** is your NodeMCU.

+9. Upload the code to your NodeMCU.

+10. Upload the **data** folder contents to your NodeMCU by using the Arduino IDE **Tools** menu and selecting **ESP8266 Sketch Data Upload**.

 # Original ESP-RFID-Tool